BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 Exit this room and make your way left.
 Use Glaceon's ability on the lava in both places, then make your way to the left.
 Glaceon can also create paths across sand, so do so here.
 Make your way to the top left side of the room and attempt to enter the small room towards the top.
 Defeat the grunt.

+!battle(["Bruno", :MeteorAceM, 1], "Factory Field")

 He'll lock you out, so make your way back towards the right.
 A path will be cleared for you, so break the nearby glass and defeat another grunt inside.

+!battle(["Ray", :MeteorAceM, 1], "Factory Field")

 Talk to the monitor in the corner to open the door, then talk to Espeon's cage.
 We can't get it out of here quite yet, however.

 Exit this room at the bottom.
 You'll notice another glass window to the right, which you can again smash your way into.

+!battle(["Sanchez", :MeteorAceM, 1], "Factory Field")

 Defeat the grunt and pick up the *Timid Mint*, 3 *Exp.
 Candy XL*, and *PP All*.
 Exit this room.

 There's nowhere else to go but up the ladder to the right.
 Unfortunately Glaceon can't follow you up the ladder, so keep that in mind.
-Anyways, follow this linear path into another room, defeat the grunt, and grab the *Cage Key*.
+Anyways, follow this linear path into another room and defeat the Meteor.

+!battle(["Devin", :MeteorAceM, 1], "Factory Field")

+Grab the *Cage Key*.
 Head all the way back, join back up with Glaceon, and free Espeon!

 Espeon can use Future Sight, which shows a blurry image of our next objectives.
 Helpful if you get stuck... or you can just read on.
 Anyways, you can also choose to pet Espeon for the quest, and for points.